-Be aware of any sensory, motor, or physical accessibility needs that might prevent a child from participating in an activity as planned.
-Also consider how social distancing might alter the ways you physically interact and communicate.
-Likewise, consider digital accessibility needs for children participating virtually.
-Always try equipment and technology out first to see how things work, boost your comfort level, troubleshoot problems, and brainstorm adaptations.
+Plan for sensory, intellectual, motor, or physical accessibility needs that might impacts a child's participation.
+Also consider how to incorporate different tools, materials, or equipment to support different levels of skill, types of communication, and ways to engage.
+Again, always, try out equipment, materials, and technology first to see how things work, boost your comfort level, troubleshoot problems, and brainstorm adaptations.